2021 Emerging Leaders International Fellows Program

 - Ability to implement research recommendations

-- Strong ability to read, write, conduct research and converse in English at a post-graduate-level
+- Strong ability to read, write, conduct research and converse in English at a professional or post-graduate-level

 - College or university degree

-Due to the competitiveness of the program and limited funds, preference is given to candidates who
+Due to the competitiveness of the program and limited funds, preference for full fellowship awards is given to candidates who

 - are affiliated with community foundations or initiatives to support community philanthropy organizations and practice (not in the US), AND